Hermeticmind/SHIELDS-syntax/README.md

 # SHIELDS-syntax
-A new syntax for quantum energence
+A new syntax for quantum emergence
 # The Shields Syntax: A Triadic Resolution of the Millennium Problems

 **Author:** Bradley P. Shields